 s.l.
 [Corner Brook, Newfoundland]: Persnickety Press, 2004.
-Two cased volumes, each measuring 20.7 x 20.9 cm closed; the expanded size of the first volume, dextral, is 62 x 103 cm; the expanded side of the second volume, sinistral, is 96 x 122 cm. dextral is covered in full pale artichoke green Asahi cloth; sinistral is covered in full red Asahi cloth.
+Editioned artist’s book.
+Two cased volumes, each enclosing a fold-out structure.
+Each measures 20.7 x 20.9 cm closed.
+The expanded size of the first volume, dextral, is 62 x 103 cm; the expanded size of the second volume, sinistral, is 96 x 122 cm. dextral is covered in full pale artichoke green Asahi cloth; sinistral is covered in full red Asahi cloth.
 Each is titled in blind on the upper cover.
-The two volumes are housed together in a black cloth covered portfolio case with button closures; the portfolio is lined with mulberry paper, and the collective title, pink story, is stamped in blind to its upper cover; attached to the inside of its lower cover is a gatefold colophon leaf.
+The two volumes are housed together in a black cloth covered portfolio case with button and string closures.
+The portfolio is lined with mulberry paper, and the collective title, pink story, is stamped in blind to its upper cover.
+Attached to the inside of the portfolio’s lower cover is a gatefold colophon leaf.
 Unpaginated fold-out construction.
 A fine copy.
 The text was set in Univers type throughout. pink story: dextral was printed using screenprint and letterpress; pink story: sinistral was printed using photogravure and letterpress.
 Both were printed on Lanaquarelle paper, and Tyvek was used for the fold-out construction of both volumes.
 From an edition of 25 copies, this being number 10.
 Signed in pencil on the colophon leaf by Marlene MacCallum and Barb Hunt.
 Item #272